Pianist/composer/improviser Sylvie Courvoisier, originally from Switzerland,

 download biography in French (PDF)

-She performs regularly Solo and since 1997, in Duo with violinist Mark Feldman.
+Since 1998, Courvoisier regularly performs Solo, in Duo with Mark Feldman.

 Since 2000, she has been a member of Mephista, an improvising collective trio with Ikue Mori and Susie Ibarra.